 Set Up a Funnel in Google Analytics

 To begin with, calculate your present shopping cart abandonment rate.
-Now you’ll look at HOW?
 You can calculate it manually, if you have not set up a funnel in google analytics.
-Though, if you have already set up, then you might need to take a seat for this!
+Though, if you have already set up, then you might need to take use the following formula:

 Cart Abandonment Rate =

 1 – (number of orders placed/number of shopping carts created)

 Now let Google Analytics do the smart work for you.
 First, you’ll have to integrate your store with Google Analytics.
 For this, you need to take guidance from the following tutorial, which will help you find how you can do it.

 In the beginning, tracking Cart Abandonment in Google Analytics used to take some manual work, however now you do this automatically.
 In case, you set up superior eCommerce Tracking to track your Cart Abandonment, then you simply need to do is navigate to: Conversions -> Shopping Behavior

 This rad new report is very effective and you can even make custom segments to retarget to.

 Every segment can be advertised in an unexpected way.
 For instance, people who don’t see an item, then you can send them advertisements showing them what life would resemble with your item.
 If people abandon the procedure at checkout, then you can test out a win back campaign along with various offers.
 Like, give $5.00 or 10% OFF as an incentive to those customers, so that they can complete their checkout now.